The 60th (The King's Royal Rifle Corps)

 There were 56 cases of Febris Continua Communis during the year.
 Most were mild in character.
 The predominant symptoms were moderate to severe headaches, pain in the loins, rigors with thirst, anorexia, nausea and occasional vomiting.
 Bowel complaints were common at Fort Manoel.
 There were 12 cases of dysentery.

 There were 156 cases of acute catarrh, with one death.
 There were two cases of pneumonia, with one terminating fatally.
 There were two cases of Phthisis Pulmonalis, one being returned to England, but the other died at Malta from his disease.

 A soldier's wife died from of Phthisis Pulmonalis; another from acute dysentery.
 Soldier's wives were treated at the Civil Hospital and not at their regimental hospital.
 Assistant Surgeon Peter Lamond stated that the attention and care they received at the Civil Hospital by far exceeded that at regimental hospital where no nurses were employed.
-Three children died, one from dysentery and two from diarrhoea.
+Three regimental children died in 1835, one from dysentery and two from diarrhoea.

-- 22 Aug Bachelor Schoolmaster Sgt John Dawson to Elizabeth Shaw, spinster from Gibraltar.
+- 22 Aug Bachelor School Master Sgt John Dawson married Elizabeth Shaw, spinster from Gibraltar.

 - 15 Apr Jane Base daughter of Cpl John Base and Charlotte, born on 29 March 1835.

 - 1 May Jane Gray daughter of Pte James Gray and Anne, born on 30 January.